How to convert GRE score to GMAT score?

 |4 Sections |

 Quantitative reasoning (6-51)

 |Adaptiveness||Section adaptive||Question Adaptive|

 |Testing Time||3 Hours 45 minutes||3 Hours 7 Minutes|

+For the GRE the Quant and Verbal scores are reported separately and range from 130-170.
+These scores are simply added to give your cumulative GRE score.
 In the GMAT, however, Verbal and Quant scores are reported separately and then scaled to calculate your cumulative GMAT score.
 Quant and verbal scores can range from 6-51, and the scaled cumulative score ranges from 200-800.

 The score reporting for analytical writing is similar.
 The GMAT, however, has an added section called Integrated Reasoning.
 The score for which is reported on a 1-8 scale.
 It is an assessment of multi-source reasoning with questions requiring data interpretation from charts, graphs, and tables.